QuangNguyenLong/pcprep/doc/README.usage.md

   - `1` (default): Output in binary format.

 #### `-i, --input=FILE`
-  Specifies the input point cloud source file.
+  Specifies the input point cloud (tiles) source file.
   - Supported formats: Polygon File Format (`.ply`).
+  Example: `tiles%04d.ply` is the input file path for a set of point cloud tiles.
+  Example: `longdress0000.ply` is the input file path for a point cloud.

 #### `-o, --output=FILE`
   Specifies the output file(s).